syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Updating Pages count

-You can update page count in an existing Word document or document created from the scratch.
-Updates page count if performLayout set to true using Word to PDF layout engine.
+You can update page count in an existing Word document or document created from the scratch by passing true for `UpdateWordCount(performLayout)` API.

-N>  1.
-Updating page count makes use of the Word to PDF layout engine to calculate the page count in the document.
-N>  2.
-In ASP.NET Core and Xamarin platforms, to update page count in a Word document we recommend you to use Word to PDF [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-pdf) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-pdf) as a reference in your application.

 The following code example shows how to update page count in an existing word document.
 {% tabs %}